“My young puppy keeps biting our hands – HELP!”

 A note about children: Young children and young puppies must always be supervised when they are together.
 The fast, unpredictable movements of children often excite puppies.
 When puppies accidentally hurt them (and they almost always will, eventually), children tend to scream in a way that excites puppies further, and often run away or wave their arms – causing the pup to want to bite them again.
 Teach young children to move slowly around dogs so that they don’t over-stimulate them, and teach them to “freeze” when the pup starts to get too excited – before the pup starts to bite.
 When the kids and the pups are playing together, set up a situation where it will be easy to separate them quickly – maybe a door the child can slip through, or a baby gate you can pop the puppy over when he gets too rambunctious.
 A good idea (from Nancy Beach) is to make it a rule that there is always a toy between the child and the dog – that neither one sees the body of the other as a play object for direct manipulation.
 (See the KADIE website for more information on teaching children to be safe around dogs.)

-Also, a note about orphans, singletons, and pups who leave their litter mates early: Puppies learn a lot about controlling their jaws from their littermates and mothers.
-Pups who were abandoned, born alone, or removed from their litter at an early age are more likely to have issues with biting and mouthing.
-One recommendation is to find "replacement littermates", dogs of a similar age or size, or with the kind of temperament that will put up with a rude pup, that this pup can interact with to make up this learning.
+Also, a note about puppy orphans, singletons, and pups who leave their littermates early: Puppies learn a lot about controlling their jaws from their littermates and mothers.
+Pups who were abandoned, born alone, or removed from their litter at an early age (before 8 weeks) are more likely to have issues with biting and mouthing.
+One recommendation is to find “replacement littermates”, dogs of a similar age or size, or with the kind of temperament that will put up with a rude pup, that this pup can interact with to make up this learning.

 Puppy biting is normal and most pups will grow out of it eventually, but take the time to teach them that humans do not put up with it.